Esri/maps-app-ios/maps-app-ios/README.md

 ```

 ## Route
-Getting navigation directions in the maps-app is just as easy in the [Runtime SDK](https://developers.arcgis.com/features/directions/) as it is on [ArcGIS Online](http://doc.arcgis.com/en/arcgis-online/use-maps/get-directions.htm).
+Getting navigation directions in the Maps App is just as easy in the [Runtime SDK](https://developers.arcgis.com/features/directions/) as it is on [ArcGIS Online](http://doc.arcgis.com/en/arcgis-online/use-maps/get-directions.htm).
 You can [customize](http://doc.arcgis.com/en/arcgis-online/administer/configure-services.htm#ESRI_SECTION1_567C344D5DEE444988CA2FE5193F3CAD) your navigation service for your organization, add new travel modes that better reflect your organization’s workflows, or remove travel modes that are not suitable for your organization’s workflows.

 Navigating from point to point in the Map App is enabled by first geocoding or reverse geocoding a location.
 You can then get directions to that location from the current GPS location (or if GPS is disabled, from the center of the map).
-In the maps-app, routing requires you to provide credentials to your Portal or ArcGIS Online organization.
+In the Maps App, routing requires you to provide credentials to your Portal or ArcGIS Online organization.
 As mentioned earlier in the Identity section above, we use the `AGSOAuthConfiguration` object to manage the authentication process.

 ``` Swift
 if let routeTaskURL = portal.portalInfo?.helperServices?.routeServiceURL {